microsoft/unilm/README.md

 ### Contact Information

-For help or issues using UniLM AI models, please submit a GitHub issue.
+For help or issues using the pre-trained models, please submit a GitHub issue.

 For other communications, please contact [Furu Wei](http://gitnlp.org/) (`fuwei@microsoft.com`).